 Know Your Car

 Before you get out on the road, you should know how your car drives normally.
 You should especially know your brakes: How much pressure do you need to apply to brake?
-It is also best to have your car’s braking system serviced at a German auto repair such as ours before winter to ensure it is functioning properly.
+It is also best to have your car’s braking system serviced at an auto repair shop such as ours before winter to ensure it is functioning properly.
 If you have recently gotten a new car, be sure to take it out and know how it drives.

 Increase Your Following Distance